BasseyIsrael/Excel-VBA-Scripts/README.md

 ## **Check for file existence in a folder.** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Check%20File%20Existence.vb)

-This script provides the user the option to search through a folder to check if the filenames present in a worksheet range are present. the code can be applied as a syand alone to keep track of a personal library or it can also be used on a larger scale for document control in in organizational setting.
-The script requires the user to input the folder directory to be checked through.
+This script provides the user the option to search through a folder to check if the filenames present in a worksheet range are present in teh folder.
+The code can be applied as a stand-alone to keep track of a personal library, or it can also be used on a larger scale for document control in an organizational setting.
+The script requires the user to input the folder directory to be scanned through.
 A function is also present in the script that outputs a true or false.
-This can be used in simplpe cases.
-Click on "View" for access the code.
-Feel free to modify it to your personal use.
+This can be used in simple cases.
+Click on "View" to access the code.
+Feel free to modify it for your personal use.

 ## **Check for worksheet existence in a workbook.**[(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Check%20WS%20Existence.vb)

 When working with large files with multiple worksheets, it's easy to lose track of a worksheet especially when all you want to do is to check if the worksheet is present in the workbook before moving on to a new workbook.
 This script helps the user to quickly scan through the worksheets in a given workbook to confirm the existence of a given worksheet.
 With this, file searching becomes way easier especially for large files.
-You can expand this code to achieve more like open the specific worksheet with just one line of code.
+You can expand this code to achieve more, like opening the specific worksheet with just one line of code.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Reset imported data** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Data%20Reset.vb)